 Myopia can be a progressive disorder, and is associated with increased risk of retinal detachment, choroidal degeneration, cataracts, and glaucoma.

-A systematic review undertaken in 2015 by Hsui-Mei Huang et al concluded that more time spent on close-up work activities was also associated with a higher risk of myopia, and that developing strategies to reduce the impact of near work was vital to reduce unintentional harm to our visual systems.
+A systematic review undertaken in 2015 by Hsui-Mei Huang et al concluded that more time spent on close-up work activities was also associated with a higher risk of myopia.

-A new understanding of BV issues shows that they are possibly the vital component when treating myopia and amblyopia.
-Stress and accommodative lag (time to focus) are features of myopia, the two may well be intertwined.
+A new understanding of Binocular Vision issues shows that they are possibly the vital component when treating myopia and amblyopia.

 Surprisingly, there is no routine test for binocular vision for children in England, but, it is part of the routine testing in Wales, Scotland, and Northern Ireland.